-Divas for Life is one of those amazing things where top-flight musical theater professionals put on a show for a good cause.
-We caught the 2013 version the 10th anniversary of this fine charity program and loved it.
+Divas for Life was one of those amazing things where top-flight musical theater professionals put on a show for a good cause.
+We caught the June 2013 version the 10th anniversary of this fine charity program and loved it.
 You shoulda been there.
-Be there for the 2014 show.
-Read our review.
+Read John Orr's review.

 The Dragon Theatre

 Ronald Feichtmeir as Estragon, left, and Jim Johnson as Vladmir are brilliant in delivering Samuel Beckett's astounding dialogue in "Waiting for Godot" at Dragon Theatre in Downtown Redwood City, September 16 through October 2, 2016.